Vonng/pigsty/docs/c-service.md

 ### Consul DNS

+<details><summary>Consul DNS access</summary>

 #### Solution Description

 L2 VIPs are not always available, especially since the requirement that all candidate master libraries must **be located on the same Layer 2 network** may not always be met.

-In such cases, DNS resolution can be used instead of L2 VIP for
+In such cases, DNS resolution can be used instead of L2 VIP.

 #### Solution Superiority